-If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will contact you to inform you when your passport and visa are ready for pickup.
-Please allow for up to one week for processing.
-If you have to travel within Malawi while your passport is still with us, please make sure you have a valid picture ID other than your passport.
+If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packed a visa for your passport.
+We will return your passport to you later via courier services only.
+If you have to travel within Kenya while your passport is still with us, please make sure you have a valid picture ID other than your passport.